 Audit focus

-The primary risks identified for Services Australia relate to the integrity of decision making and risk management, cyber security and administration of its ICT systems.
-The testimony before the Royal Commission into the Robodebt Scheme has highlighted issues with culture, program governance, engaging with risk at senior levels and ineffective relationships with policy entities which Services Australia will need to address to provide assurance to Parliament and the community of its effective, efficient, economical and ethical use of public resources.
-Effective delivery of the modernisation agenda, ICT reforms and compliance programs is required to maintain the integrity of the services and payments which Services Australia manages on behalf of the Australian Government.
+The primary risks identified by the ANAO for Services Australia relate to the integrity and lawfulness of decision making, risk management, cyber security and effective project management for ICT systems.
+Timely and effective delivery of Services Australia’s modernisation agenda, ICT reforms and compliance programs is required to maintain the integrity of the services and payments which Services Australia manages on behalf of the Australian Government.

 Specific risks in Services Australia relate to governance, service delivery, procurement, regulation and asset management and sustainment.